demisto/content/Packs/EmailCommunication/Scripts/SendEmailReply/README.md

-The script sends email massages with the configured mail sender integration.
-The script sends the email to the recipient's list, including the following information:
+The script sends the email to the recipient's list, with the following information:
 - the original email
-- the sender
+- the name of the sender
 - the person to reply to
 - CC addresses, if they exist
 - attachments, if they exist